apache/hudi/website/blog/2023-11-01-record-level-index.md

 The Record Level Index is also integrated on the query side[^3].
 In queries that involve equality check (e.g., EqualTo or IN) against the record key column, Hudi’s file index implementation optimizes the file pruning process.
-This optimization is achieved by leveraging the RLI to precisely locate the file groups that need to be read for completing the queries.
+This optimization is achieved by leveraging RLI to precisely locate the file groups that need to be read for completing the queries.

 ### Storage